Klopotac/stickerwall/README.md

 **Stickerwall** is a Python-based desktop application that allows you to create custom wallpapers by combining stickers, a center image, and a background image.
 The application features a user-friendly interface built with Tkinter.

+## Disclaimer

+This project is unofficial and is not endorsed by or affiliated with Bee Swarm Simulator or its developers.
+All images and stickers used are the property of [Bee Swarm Simulator and are used here for non-commercial purposes.
+For any concerns or requests regarding content removal, please contact anonymusmicorosfter@gmail.com.

 ## Features

 - **Sticker Selection:** Choose and boost stickers.